-Summary : The Galapagos Islands are considered one of the most spectacular and pristine National Parks in the world.
-Visitors delight in the abundant, unusual, and surprisingly approachable wildlife—from Galapagos giant tortoises to playful sea lions to the fascinating blue-footed boobies.
+Summary : Encounter amazing wildlife with a seasoned operator providing a top-notch educational program and excellent service onboard a comfortable ship.
+Meet tortoises of giant proportions and iguanas that swim in the ocean while discovering the diverse species of Darwin's enchanted islands.
+The Galapagos Islands are considered one of the most spectacular and pristine National Parks in the world.
+Visitors delight in the abundant, unusual, and surprisingly approachable wildlife—from colorful Sally lightfoot crabs to playful sea lions to the fascinating blue-footed boobies.

 We strongly recommend two pre-cruise nights and one post-cruise night in Quito or Guayaquil.
 Please inquire about adding these or other services to your trip.